NEW BROKER COURSE

 Module XII: Load Assignment

-Cash or credit.
-As a part of your initial start up costs, a broker must have cash or available credit to pay carriers.
+As a part of initial start-up costs, a broker must have cash or available credit to pay carriers.
 Shippers may not pay for services from 60 – 90 days.

 The following image was published in the document titled “SMALL ENTITY COMPLIANCE GUIDE FOR BROKER OPERATIONS” published by the FMCSA.
 The source document including further information for potential new brokers can be found on the image which links to the FMCSA website.